akvilary/sqlconstructor/README.md

 ```
 But it has certain limitation:
 - It is not possible to create query by dict with duplicate headers if headers are strings (because of dict nature).
-- It is not possible to set custom settings for sql section (as ind, line_end and etc.).
-It is rarely used and not a big deal.

 But it is possible:
-- include SqlCols, SqlVals and SqlEnum instances in query dict (in release >= 1.0.39).
+- include SqlCols, SqlVals and SqlEnum instances in query dict (in release >= 1.0.39);
-- include SqlCol, SqlVal, SqlFilter, SqlFilters, SqlPlaceholder in query dict (in release >= 1.1.0)
+- include SqlCol, SqlVal, SqlFilter, SqlFilters, SqlPlaceholder in query dict (in release >= 1.1.0);
 - create query by dict with duplicate headers if headers are SqlSectionHeader class instances (in release >= 1.0.40).
-See example below.
+See example below;
 - insert nested subqueries (wrapped and with text after wrapper) as nested dict (in release >= 1.1.0).
 More on this later.

 Example of using SqlSectionHeader: